codemanufacture/codemanufacture.com/content/pages/privacy-policy.md

 ## 4. INTERNATIONAL DATA TRANSFERS, STORING AND/ OR PROCESSING

-Here at Codemanufacture Ltd. we do not share or sell your data with other countries however, it is possible that your data may spill over to another country due to our external service providers mentioned under section two (2) of this policy.
+Here at Codemanufacture SRLS. we do not share or sell your data with other countries however, it is possible that your data may spill over to another country due to our external service providers mentioned under section two (2) of this policy.

 The European Economic Area has made a so-called "adequacy decision" for data being transferred to certain countries outside of the EEA.